 Please be aware of these COVID-19 restrictions from the State of Virginia.

-If you are interested in receiving a COVID-19 vaccine, please fill out this online survey.
+If you are interested in receiving a COVID-19 vaccine, please visit the upcoming clinic page.

 For VDH's latest information about the vaccine, including frequently asked questions, visit their information page.

 Attention City of Harrisonburg Utility Customers: If you or someone in your household has been affected by the COVID-19 pandemic, that resulted in an economic hardship, utility assistance for your water bill is available now for your past due balance.

 Please submit the COVID-19 Utility Relief Program application [259KB] by the December 31, 2021 deadline.